3 reasons why a mobile POS system increases sales

 The possibility of sending tickets by e-mail makes mobile checkout even simpler and reduces paper consumption, so improving the sustainability credentials of the retailer.
 A mobile POS also makes it easy to open new queues, temporarily increasing store capacity.

 But what’s the impact on CIOs?
 Doesn’t a mobile POS system increase complexity?

-Equipping in-store employees with a mobile POS requires managing a new set of equipment.
+Equipping in-store employees with a mobile POS system requires managing a new set of equipment.
 However, this may be the only additional complexity if you adopt store software with a fully web-based and responsive POS solution, which means it offers a user interface that automatically adapts to the size of each device.